mailcow/mailcow-blog/content/posts/2022/release-2022-11a/index.en.md

 ### Stable changes (stable Branch 2022-11b)

-+ CalDav connections on MacOS should now work again.
++ CalDav should now work like before on MacOS again.
 New SOGo image version (in the docker-compose.yml): 1.113.
 + Some users could no longer use update.sh because the DNS lookup timeout was too low.
 This was increased from 3 to 6! <br>*Note: A reasonable and fast DNS resolution is essential for a mail server!*

 You can find more information and the exact PRs on GitHub: https://github.com/mailcow/mailcow-dockerized/releases/tag/2022-11b